Keeping Christ in Christmas

 For instance, I am amused by Christian women who say “Oh, no, I’m not a feminist.
 I could never be a feminist.”
 They do not understand that Jesus invented feminism, validating not only women, but also children, by rejecting the accepted social mores of that time.
 Women and children were property.
 Owned by men.
 Chattel.
 They had little value or worth by sociological standards.

 So what did Jesus tell his male followers to do?
 Love their wives the way he loved his church.
 That was a wildly radical concept!
 Outrageous!
 Unheard-of!
-And to prove the point, he submitted to his Father’s will and died for that church.
+And to prove the point, according to Christians, he submitted to his father’s will and died for that church.

 As if that weren’t enough, he told us all to love each other in precisely the way that we want to be loved.
 Nobody had ever heard such crazy ideas!
 But then he went right ahead and lived out his principles, hanging out not just with women and children, but all of society’s rejects: Taxpayers, lepers, adulteresses, et. al.

-So if he set that kind of radical example for us to follow, why is it so difficult for us to simply acknowledge and understand that other people see the world differently than we do and then go about our own business?
+So if he set that kind of radical example his followers, why is it so difficult for us to simply acknowledge and understand that other people see the world differently than we do and then go about our own business?

-Frankly, I would never erect a cross like Mr. Conrad’s.
+I would never erect a cross like Mr. Conrad’s.
 Do I find it offensive?
-Yes, I do.
+A little bit.

 So what would be the difference between Santa on the cross and, for instance, a Swastika?
 The distinction is clear: A Swastika is a universally recognized and historically significant symbol of hatred toward an entire class of persons that brings tremendous pain to large numbers of people when they are exposed to that image.
 It connotes animosity toward a group of people because of an inherent characteristic over which they have no control.
 That is far different than a fool’s display of a harmless secular character superimposed upon a religious symbol.
 He is not saying that he hates Christians or any other group.
 (Quite the opposite, in fact.)
 And many would argue that Christianity, especially as practiced by our fundamentalist brothers and sisters, is an adopted or chosen system of beliefs.
 You may be born into a Christian family, as I was, but you can change your religious identity and affiliation.
 You cannot change, for example, the color of your skin, the country from which your ancestors hailed, the first language you were taught to speak, etc.

-I believe in keeping Christ in Christmas means exhibiting tolerance, forbearance and consideration to those who do not see Christmas through the same lens that I do.
-That does not require me to refrain from exercising my religious freedoms and believes, but allows me to do so while respecting those who walk other paths.
+Keeping Christ in Christmas means exhibiting tolerance, forbearance and consideration to those who do not see Christmas through the same lens that Christians do.
+That does not require anyone to refrain from exercising theirs religious freedoms and beliefs, but allows everyone to do so while respecting those who walk other paths.

-So I wish all of you who are celebrating Christmas a very merry and joyous observance!
-To those who do not celebrate the holiday, I wish you good cheer and happiness!
+I wish all of you who are celebrating Christmas a very merry and joyous observance!

 I appreciate the link and attention.
 I am glad to have discovered your blog.
 Keep up the good work!